 \section{Normal subgroups}

-In this section we prove some results about the normal subgroups of affine groups of the form $\GV$, where $\sG$ is a connected real split semisimple algebraic Lie group with trivial center acting on a vector space $\sV$ via a faithful irreducible algebraic representation $\tR:\sG\to\mathsf{GL}(\sV)$.
-We expect that these results are known in the community but we could not find an appropriate reference in the literature.
+In this section, we prove some results about the normal subgroups of affine groups of the form $\GV$, where $\sG$ is a real split semisimple algebraic Lie group with trivial center acting on a vector space $\sV$ via a faithful irreducible algebraic representation $\tR:\sG\to\mathsf{GL}(\sV)$.
+We expect that these results are known in the community but we were unable to find an appropriate reference in the literature.